On L2 modulus of continuity of Brownian local times and Riesz potentials: Introduction

-The methodology we have followed in order to get the results mentioned above is based on 3 main ingredients: (a) Stochastic calculus is obviously important in this Brownian context, and It\^o formulae of backward type are invoked in order to control terms of the form $\int_0^r e^{\imath\xi (B_r-B_u)} du$ (throughout the paper, we will write $\imath$ for the complex number $(-1)^{1/2}$).
-Theorem \ref{thm:lim-hamiltonian-gamma} will also be a consequence of limit theorems for martingales according to the behavior of their bracket process. (b) An important contribution comes from stochastic analysis techniques: our chaos decompositions are obtained through repeated applications of Stroock's formula and we use representations of Brownian local times by means of Watanabe distributions.
+The methodology we have followed in order to get the results mentioned above is based on three main ingredients: (a) Stochastic calculus is obviously important in this Brownian context, and It\^o formulae of backward type are invoked in order to control terms of the form $\int_0^r e^{\imath\xi(B_r-B_u)} \,du$ (throughout the paper, we will write $\imath$ for the complex number $(-1)^{1/2}$).
+Theorem~\ref{thmlim-hamiltonian-gamma} will also be a consequence of limit theorems for martingales according to the behavior of their bracket process. (b) An important contribution comes from stochastic analysis techniques: our chaos decompositions are obtained through repeated applications of Stroock's formula and we use representations of Brownian local times by means of Watanabe distributions.
 We also derive central limit theorems on chaoses by analyzing contractions of kernels for multiple Wiener integrals, as assessed in \cite{NP,peccati-tudor}. ({c}) After application of the high level tools mentioned above, our results are reduced to rather elementary (though intricate) computations, for which we resort to Fourier analysis and thorough analysis of singularities for integrals defined on simplexes.
 All those ingredients are detailed in the corresponding sections.

-In the remainder of the paper, each section is devoted to the proof of one of the Theorems given above.
-Specifically, Section \ref{sec:l2-mod-cty-riesz} handles the non central limit~Theorem \ref{thm:lim-hamiltonian-gamma} for Riesz type potentials.
-Section \ref{sec:1-dim} is concerned with the central limit Theorems~\ref{thm:cvgce-L2-modulus-chaos} for $L^2$ modulus of $1$-dimensional local time on chaoses, while Section \ref{sec:2-dim} deals with generalizations (Theorem~\ref{thm:cvgce-L2-modulus-chaos-2d}) to the 2-dimensional case.
+In the remainder of the paper, each section is devoted to the proof of one of the theorems given above.
+Specifically, Section~\ref {secl2-mod-cty-riesz} handles the noncentral limit Theorem~\ref{thmlim-hamiltonian-gamma} for Riesz type potentials.
+Section~\ref {sec1-dim} is concerned with the central limit Theorems~\ref {thmcvgce-L2-modulus-chaos} for $L^2$ modulus of one-dimensional local time on chaoses, while Section~\ref{sec2-dim} deals with generalizations (Theorem~\ref{thmcvgce-L2-modulus-chaos-2d}) to the two-dimensional case.